Healthcare apps development: types, examples, and features

-The industry of mHealth is up and running and there are now over 350,000 digital healthcare apps available to consumers in the App Store alone.
-There are numerous mobile apps for different purposes, including data analytics, appointment booking, telemedicine, and even meditation – yes, the healthcare industry is expanding by leaps and bounds.
+The industry of mHealth is up and running and there are now over 350,000 digital healthcare apps available to consumers in the App Stores.
+There are numerous mobile medical apps for different purposes, including health data analytics, appointment booking, telemedicine, and even meditation – yes, the healthcare industry is expanding by leaps and bounds.

 With such diversity, you can use your device, not only for tracking the number of calories burned, but also to receive consultation from a medical specialist or predict various medical conditions.

-If you are looking for a healthcare app idea for further healthcare application development, you are in the right place.
+If you are looking for a healthcare app idea for further healthcare apps development, you are in the right place.
 Below we list the most prominent healthcare apps for doctors and patients with examples and explain how to make the mHealth app compatible with essential regulations across the globe.

-But first, let's take a quick look at the mHealth mobile app market.
+But first, let’s take a quick look at the healthcare apps market and healthcare providers.

 Healthcare mobile apps revolutionize the way patients receive medical treatment and monitor their medical conditions.
 Building a health app develops accordingly.

-- Statistics show that there are currently over 325, 000 health-related mobile apps now presented on app marketplaces.
+- Statistics show that there are currently over 325, 000 health-related mobile health apps now presented on app marketplaces.

-- Statista reports, in 2020, the healthcare mobile app market is expected to reach 60 billion U.S. dollars.
+- Statista reports, in 2020, the healthcare app market is expected to reach 60 billion U.S. dollars.

 - 60% of mobile device users downloaded a mHealth app to their device.

-- As for healthcare mobile app trends, mobile fitness apps are more popular among Android users (39% of download), while iOS users prefer using health-oriented mobile apps (62% of downloads), that are convenient to use via Apple Watch.
+- As for healthcare mobile app trends, mobile fitness apps are more popular among Android users (39% of download), while iOS users prefer using health-oriented medical apps (62% of downloads), that are convenient to use via Apple Watch.

 - At the same time, mobile healthcare apps increased productivity among medical staff and clinicians, and are expected to save over $200 billion on remote patient monitoring.